You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 95% of hair loss is treatable.

 And topical minoxidil is one of the most effective hair loss treatments available.
-It’s been consistently shown to be both effective and safe.
-Coupled with finasteride, it is the first-line treatment for hair loss.
+Combined with finasteride, it's the first-line treatment recommended by dermatologists.

 And best of all, you don't need a prescription to buy it.